msampaio/musicontour/doc/contour-theories.rst

 Contour Theories
 ================

-|VLCM| is developed based on Contour Theories.
-These theories provides
+MusiContour is developed based on Contour Theories.
+These theories provides contour operations, and some of them are implemented in MusiContour.
+They are described in `Contour operations
-contour operations, and some of them are implemented in VLCM.
-They are described in `Contour operations <contour-operations.html>`_ section.
+<contour-operations.html>`_ section.

 Bibliography
 ------------

-The operations implemented in |VLCM| are described in this basic Contour Theories bibliography.
+The operations implemented in MusiContour are described in this basic Contour Theories bibliography.

 * Friedmann, Michael L. 1985.
 A Methodology for the Discussion of